Eventual-Inc/Daft/docs/source/benchmarks/index.rst

 Highlights
 ^^^^^^^^^^
 #.
-Out of all the benchmarked frameworks, only Daft and EMR Spark were able to run Terabyte scale queries reliably on out-of-the-box configurations.
+Out of all the benchmarked frameworks, only Daft and EMR Spark are able to run Terabyte scale queries reliably on out-of-the-box configurations.
 #.
 Daft is consistently much faster (3.3x faster than EMR Spark and 7.7x faster than Dask Dataframes).

 .. note::
-   We were unable to obtain results for Modin due to cluster OOMs, errors and timeouts (after one hour).
+   We were unable to obtain results for Modin due to cluster OOMs, errors and timeouts (one hour limit per question attempt).
    Similarly, Dask was unable to provide comparable results for the Terabyte scale benchmark.
    It is possible that these frameworks may perform and function better with additional tuning and configuration.
    Logs for all the runs are provided in a public AWS S3 bucket.

 100 Scale Factor
 ^^^^^^^^^^^^^^^^

+First we run TPCH 100 Scale Factor (around 100GB) benchmark  on 4 i3.2xlarge worker instances.
+In total, these instances add up to 244GB of cluster memory which will require the Dataframe library to perform disk spilling and out-of-core processing for certain questions that have a large join or sort.

 .. raw:: html
    :file: ../_static/tpch-100sf.html